WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

   return 50
 }

-this would allow easy accsess to modifying armor this would run in the character class
+this would allow easy access to modifying armor this would run in the character class

 this would also play into the theme of an ever changing inventory.